sofa-framework/doc/components/engine/transform/scaletransformmatrixengine.md

 <!-- generate_doc -->
 # ScaleTransformMatrixEngine

-Compose the input transform (if any) with the given scale transformation
+Compose the input transform (if any) with the given scale transformation.

 __Target__: Sofa.Component.Engine.Transform